Skip to main content

 • Gold jewelry: From close female relatives (20,000-200,000 DJF)

-Gift announcement tradition: A designated elder publicly announces each gift and giver’s name, creating social pressure for generosity.
+Gift announcement tradition: A designated elder publicly announces each gift and giver’s name, creating social encouragement for generosity.

 Traditional Wedding Feast (Soo-Dhawow)